benjaminenke/homepage/content/sections/aboutme.md

 At Harvard, I teach a Ph.D. course on Experimental Economics and an undergraduate class on Economics and Morality; please see [here](https://scholar.harvard.edu/benke) for more information.
 Students can sign up for office hours [here](https://app.acuityscheduling.com/schedule.php?owner=12646405).

-*Thomas Graeber and I are currently hiring a pre-doctoral fellow.
-Please see [here](/pdf/Pre-doc.pdf) for the job ad and apply [here](https://academicpositions.harvard.edu/postings/9640).*
+**Thomas Graeber and I are currently hiring a full-time pre-doctoral fellow.
+Please see [here](/pdf/Pre-doc.pdf) for the job ad and apply [here](https://academicpositions.harvard.edu/postings/9640).
+Please do not contact us via email unless you have specific questions about the position.**